shama/base-element/README.md

 # base-element
-A base element authoring library for creating standalone virtual DOM based elements.
+An element authoring library for creating standalone and performant elements.

 View an example using `base-element` with:
 * [React](https://github.com/shama/base-element/blob/master/examples/react.js)